 We’re also focused on supporting our students’ wellbeing, through encouraging responsible decision-making as they enter adulthood.
 This includes educating on topics such as positive coping, stress management, help-seeking, safety, and drug and alcohol education.

 At Yavneh, we approach wellbeing as something we can improve for ourselves – and those around us.
-We view the ultimate goal of a strong wellbeing to be thriving (not just the absence of mental health challenges).
+We view the ultimate outcome of individual wellbeing to be the feeling of thriving (not just the absence of mental health challenges).

-Our role in Chinuch (education) is to create the whole Yavneh graduate.
-That’s why we provide a wellbeing program for secondary students that includes direct and experiential learning through lessons, presentations and activities – all facilitated by our Heads of Year and external presenters.
+Our Chinuch (education) approach is the holistic development of all students.
+One way we achieve this is our wellbeing program for secondary students that includes direct and experiential learning through lessons, presentations and activities – all facilitated by our Heads of Year and external presenters.

 Our aim is to give students tools to make positive choices, use their growing autonomy wisely and maintain open, trusting communication with adults.
-This, in turn, helps them build a strong identity and value system, underpinned by the modern Orthodox lens of the College.
+Ultimately, the program helps them build a strong identity and value system, underpinned by the modern Orthodox lens of the College.